Can’t Afford Your Mortgage? Read on. . .

 Option number one is catch up any past due payments, including penalties, in one lump sum (no partial payments will be accepted).
 All will be forgiven by your lender and your loan will be reinstated.
 (This might fall in the category of wishful thinking.)

 Option two is to ask for a payment modification (HAMP).
 Your past due payments, plus interest and penalties, can be added to the back of the loan.
-Unfortunately, while you are talking to one department to approve you for the loan modification, another department is steadily working on the foreclosure process to take your home, just in case. . .
+Unfortunately, if you have previously used this help, you may not be eligible for a second loan modification.

-Quite often a borrower is asked to take out a separate loan for the missed payments, often with the same mortgage lender.
-However, the second monthly note that is due each month would be nearly impossible if whatever caused you to miss your house notes in the first place hasn’t been resolved.
-Can you somehow now afford even higher monthly payments than before?
+Option number three is to take out a separate loan (a 2nd mortgage) to cover the missed payments, almost certainly at a much higher interest rate.
+However, this second house note would be nearly impossible if whatever caused you to miss your house notes in the first place hasn’t been resolved.
+Can you somehow now afford a second monthly payment?

-Option number three is to do nothing.
+Option number four is to do nothing.
 Throw the past due notices in the trash and hang up the phone when the lender calls.
-You can now be guaranteed that your lender will start foreclosure proceedings on your home.
-You will eventually be evicted, and after the bank has resold the property at a fire-sale price, you could be hit with a deficiency judgment for the difference between your current mortgage balance and the fire-sale price.
+You can now be guaranteed that your lender will start foreclosure proceedings on your home immediately.
+You will eventually be evicted, and after the bank has resold the property at a fire-sale price, you could be hit with a ‘deficiency judgment’ for the difference between your mortgage balance and the fire-sale price.

-Option four is to immediately call a Realtor who is experienced doing Short Sales, and try to get the home sold as quickly as possible.
-Because this involves selling the home for less than the mortgage payout, you need a Realtor experienced in handling short sales who will guide you through the maze of paperwork and in the end, actually negotiate a settlement between you and the lender.
-And while it may be stressful at times, a Short Sale is usually successful in stopping the foreclosure process and in many cases, getting the deficiency against the homeowner forgiven.
+Option five is to immediately call a Realtor who is experienced in doing a Short Sale, and try to get your house sold as quickly as possible.
+Because this may involve selling the house for less than the mortgage payout, you need a Realtor experienced in handling short sales who will guide you through the maze of paperwork and in the end, actually negotiate a settlement between you and the lender.
+And while it may be stressful at times, a Short Sale is usually successful in stopping the foreclosure process and in most cases, getting the mortgage deficiency against the homeowner forgiven.

 In summary, foreclosing on your home is absolutely the last thing any lender wants to do.
 So you must demonstrate you are being proactive and taking action, not just ignoring their notices and phone calls.
 They will be willing to work with you and your Realtor.
 But keep in mind… the clock is ticking.
 You do not have time to waste.